 - Closed-Die Forging vs. Machining: Sometimes, a complex part can be made directly through a machining process, which uses cutting tools to remove material from cold metal stock to a finished piece.
 This process can be relatively fast for simpler shapes but can take a long time for more complex shapes.
 Machining also breaks apart the grain structure and leaves the overall part weaker than a closed-die forged part.
 Machining can achieve a degree of precision that no forge is able to accomplish, but not all parts require the extreme precision of machine tools.
 A forged part can achieve the desired dimensions at a lower cost and with greater part performance.

 Anchor Harvey has a few key advantages that make their forging process better than the competition:

 - Forge Engineering: Anchor Harvey has a team of professional forge engineers that design the part, the die, and the manufacturing process before the production run even begins.

-- In-house Tool and Die Shop: The machine shop at the Anchor Harvey facility can custom make all forge dies to ensure the quality of the die.
+- In-house Tool and Die Shop: The machine shop at the Anchor Harvey facility can custom make all forged aluminum dies to ensure the quality of the die.
 In addition, the tool and die shop can rework dies at any time during a production run.